bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 @diff ../../../exercises/react-vite/09-making-http-requests/02-problem/src/services/restaurant/hooks.ts ../../../exercises/react-vite/09-making-http-requests/02-solution/src/services/restaurant/hooks.ts only

+<strong>Having issues with your local setup?</strong> See the solution in [StackBlitz](https://stackblitz.com/fork/github/bitovi/academy/tree/main/exercises/react-vite/09-making-http-requests/02-solution?file=src/services/restaurant/hooks.ts) or [CodeSandbox](https://codesandbox.io/p/devbox/github/bitovi/academy/tree/main/exercises/react-vite/09-making-http-requests/02-solution?file=src/services/restaurant/hooks.ts).

 </details>

-## Objective 3: Update the `useCities` Hook to fetch data from the API.
+## Objective 3: Update the `useCities` Hook to fetch data from the API

-In this section, we will:
+Let’s continue our quest to load data from our API and update our `useCities` Hook to fetch data.

-- Learn about including query parameters in our API calls.
+To do this, we’ll need to include query parameters in our API call to the `/cities` endpoint.

 ### Including query parameters in API calls